Russborough House: Art robberies

-Portions of the Russborough collection have been stolen four times.
-These include thefts in: 1974 by an IRA gang including British heiress Rose Dugdale; in 1986 by Martin Cahill (nicknamed "The General"); in 2001, and in 2002 by Martin Cahill's associate Martin Foley.
+Portions of the Russborough collection have been stolen on multiple occasions.

+These include thefts in: 1974 by an IRA gang including British heiress Rose Dugdale which resulted in nineteen paintings being stolen with all nineteen eventually recovered; in 1986 Martin Cahill stole eighteen paintings with sixteen eventually recovered; in 2001 two paintings were stolen with both recovered the next year, and in 2002 by Martin Cahill's associate Martin Foley five paintings were stolen with all five later recovered.

 Two paintings, Gainsborough's Madame Bacelli and Vermeer's Lady writing a Letter with her Maid, the latter probably the most valuable painting of the collection, were stolen twice across the thefts, although each was subsequently recovered (the latter in 1993, the same year as the recovery of Goya's Portrait of Dona Antonia Zarate).

+As of February 2025, only two of the stolen paintings by Francesco Guardi of Venetian landscapes have not been recovered.

+List of notable works from the collection

 In popular culture

 Russborough House was used as a setting in 2011 film Haywire, and the 2016 film Love & Friendship.

 The house was featured in Travel Channel's Mysteries at the Castle.